 - Note: Patients with isolated tumor cells in sentinel lymph nodes are eligible (considered N0i) as long as there is no evidence of micro- or macro-metastases in any lymph nodes

-- Computed tomography (CT) or magnetic resonance imaging (MRI) abdomen or pelvis and either chest X-ray or CT chest demonstrating no evidence of disease outside of the uterus.
-Imaging can be performed pre-operatively or post-operatively
+- CT or MRI abdomen or pelvis and either chest X-ray or CT chest demonstrating no evidence of disease outside of the uterus.
+Imaging can be performed pre-operatively or post-operatively.
+CT with contrast is the preferred modality.
+Positron emission tomography (PET)/CT is NOT to be used for any disease assessment or reassessment unless there is documentation that PET/CT is of diagnostic quality equal to CT with contrast

 - Patients must have deficient mismatch repair as demonstrated by lack of expression of at least one mismatch repair protein by immunohistochemistry (IHC) and/or evidence of microsatellite instability (MSI) high.
 The institutional pathology report documenting MMR deficiency must be submitted